ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 Alternatively, instead of writing a list comprehension, you can use a classic loop.

-Notice that sometimes it will not be possible to keep the line length below the desired value without breaking the syntax rules.
+Notice that sometimes it is not be possible to keep the line length below the desired value without breaking the syntax rules.

 Comments